Search

 • Regular Swiggy, Amazon, and Flipkart users

-• Those earning closer to ₹25,000 or with excellent CIBIL
+• Those earning closer to ₹25,000 or with excellent CIBIL scores

 • People who want to build a relationship with HDFC for future upgrades